ImysticZ/Domain-Auction-Scraper/README.md

 # Domain Auction Scraper
-Scrapes auction listings from the website "domain.com.au" and is put into a generated CSV file.
+Scrapes auction listings from the website "domain.com.au".
+A CSV file will be generated inside a newly created folder called auctions.